Stopovers Exist by Airline Policy, Not by Accident

 Some airlines allow travelers to pause their journey for days in a connecting city under defined fare rules.
 These programs exist quietly within ticket pricing and are easy to miss during standard booking flows.

-Rules vary by length of stay and booking method
+Rules vary by length of stay and booking methods

 Most booking engines prioritize speed over clarity